Putin announces his intention to run for president in 2018

 The leader of the Liberal Democratic Party of Russia Vladimir Zhirinovsky, Yabloko candidate Grigory Yavlinsky, representatives of Communists of Russia and the Greens have already announced their intention to run for president.

-Posted by GPD on August 5, 2017, With 1011 Reads Filed under Russia.
+Posted by GPD on August 5, 2017, With 1040 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.